Diploma of Accounting

 Before being accepted into the course applicants:

-• Where students did not complete their Certificate IV in Accounting and Bookkeeping with GOTAFE, a copy of their Academic qualification and transcripts must be provided before enrolment as evidence they have completed the above required units.
-(If under particular circumstances, students do not have these units - arrangements will be made to deliver on an individual basis as negotiated with the trainer before enrolment)
+- Where students did not complete their Certificate IV in Accounting and Bookkeeping with GOTAFE a copy of their academic qualification and transcripts must be provided before enrolment, as evidence they have completed the above required units.
+(If under particular circumstances, students do not have these units - as negotiated with a trainer before enrolment, arrangements will be made to deliver on an individual basis).

 Technology requirements

-• Online delivery requires students to have reliable internet access, a webcam, a headset/microphone, and competent computer skills.
+- Online delivery requires students to have reliable internet access, a webcam, headset/microphone, and competent computer skills.

-• Live virtual classes require students to have access to two screens to enable them to watch and participate in classes on one screen, and to complete class work and activities on the other.
+- Live virtual classes require students to have access to two computer screens to enable them to watch and participate in classes on one screen, and to complete class work and activities on the other.

 Industry requirements